Navww/demo/README.md

 # demo
-This is just for using git and github
+This is demo for git and github class